ilmdev0/ilm_dev/content/My Pins/Savonia-ammattikorkeakoulu Oy.md

 ## Video Demonstration

-You can watch the full video from [here](https://vlefactory.eu/wp-content/uploads/2023/07/Water-process__MindSphere-and-EXCEL-PID.mp4) .
-Note: Please be advised that if you encounter difficulties viewing the video, we recommend utilizing the Google Chrome web browser.
+You can watch the full video from [here](https://vlefactory.eu/wp-content/uploads/2023/07/Water-process__MindSphere-and-EXCEL-PID.mp4) . <font color="#c0504d">Note: </font>Please be advised that if you encounter difficulties viewing the video, we recommend utilizing the Google Chrome web browser.

 > [!note] Note